 The most common form of speculative execution involves the control flow of a program.
 Instead of waiting for all branch instructions to resolve to determine which operations are needed to execute, the processor predicts the control flow using a highly sophisticated set of mechanisms.
 Usually the predictions are correct, which allows high performance to be achieved by hiding the latency of the operations that determine the control flow and increasing the parallelism the processor can extract by having a larger pool of instructions to analyze.
 However, if a prediction is wrong, then the work that was executed speculatively is discarded and the processor will be redirected to execute down the correct instruction path.

 While speculative operations do not affect the architectural state of the processor, they can affect the microarchitectural state, such as information stored in Translation Lookaside Buffers (TLBs) and caches.
-The side channel methods described in this white paper take advantage of the fact that the content of caches can be affected by speculative execution.
+The side channel methods described below take advantage of the fact that the content of caches can be affected by speculative execution.

 A side channel method works by gaining information through observing the system, such as by measuring microarchitectural properties about the system.
 Unlike buffer overflows and other vulnerability classes, side channels do not directly influence the execution of the program, nor do they allow data to be modified or deleted.